Summary IconKey Takeaways

 Conclusion

-We discussed in detail both AWS Glue and Azure Data Factory.
+We discussed both AWS Glue and Azure Data Factory in detail.
 They both are powerful integration tools, but they cater to different needs.
 If your organization has already adopted the AWS ecosystem and requires the serverless option to transform your data, AWS Glue is for you.
 On the contrary, if you are looking for a low-code ETL tool tightly coupled with Microsoft services, Azure Data Factory is for you.

 While both are great tools, teams today are looking for easy-to-set-up, low-code, and maintenance-free ETL services with transparent pricing.
 This is where Hevo comes to rescue.
 Hevo offers a code platform with over 150 pre-built connectors that work across cloud and on-prem systems.
 Sign up for a 14-day free trial with Hevo and experience seamless ETL.